macejiko/rf_boilerplate/README.md

 ## Debug and Reports

+After test execution `report/` dir will be created with HTML reports.
+For another types of reports (e.g. JUNIT) you should provide appropriate options to `pybot`

 - HTML and all another reports will be saved to `report/` dir
 - Debug info will be in file `report/debug.txt`